 Graduates are employed in a variety of agencies, including county human services, community-based organizations, residential treatment programs, and other settings where people in need are assisted.
 Graduates may also transfer on to receive their bachelor’s degrees in social work or other human service-related programs.

 In addition to the standard fall term start, this program has a spring term evening program with course sequences differing from those listed below.
-Please speak with a Career Coach for more information.
+Please speak with an Admissions Coach for more information.